TessellationAshpool/gen8to2conv/README.md

 If using Windows, Windows Subsystem for Linux 2 (WSL2) is needed.
 This will allow Linux commands in Windows.<br>
 <br>
 How to install WSL2 in Windows:<br>
-In powershell run "wsl --install"<br>
+Run powershell as an administrator by pressing the Windows button, typing "powershell", then right clicking on it and pressing "run as administrator".
+In powershell, run "wsl --install".<br>
 <br>
 ### Required libraries: